Enforcement Of Sexual Exploitation Of A Child

-The bill updates certain actions described as sexual exploitation of a child to reflect access and viewing due to evolving technology.
+The act updates certain actions described as sexual exploitation of a child to reflect access and viewing due to evolving technology.

-The bill makes sexual exploitation of a child an extraordinary risk crime, enhancing the presumptive sentencing range in certain circumstances.
+The act makes sexual exploitation of a child an extraordinary risk crime, enhancing the presumptive sentencing range in certain circumstances.

 The act creates the sexual exploitation of children surcharge for any person who is convicted of or receives a deferred sentence for sexual exploitation of a child.
 Ninety-five percent of the surcharge goes to the sexual exploitation of children surcharge fund.
 The money in the fund will provide funding to the Colorado bureau of investigation (bureau) to develop and acquire, and allow the bureau to help other law enforcement agencies with developing and acquiring, necessary technological and expert resources to investigate and prosecute computer-facilitated crimes of sexual exploitation of a child.

 The act requires a post-enactment review of the implementation of the act three years after it becomes law.

 The act makes an appropriation of $1,894 to the judicial department from the general fund.

 (Note: This summary applies to this bill as enacted.)